OutWooods/memory-gatsby/project-plan.md

 [x] Extract single card view to separate component

+[x] Extract the reducers to separate files

 [] Add unit tests for the 3 reducers

+[] Improve index page logic (break to separate pages)

-[x] Extract the reducers to separate files
+  - [] Extract paused cards to separate page

 [] Work out how directing to different pages could work - and how to use context to select which card is currently viewed

 [] Move some key definitions to separate files and add tests to those

+[] Find more efficient way to store in local storage

-[] Setup jest (or look at what gatsby does for testing)
+[x] Setup jest (or look at what gatsby does for testing)

 [x] Extract actions out into enums

-[] Improve index page logic (break to separate pages)

-[] Is there any ways of using Gatsby Better?
+[] Are there any ways of using Gatsby Better?

-[] Find more efficient way to store in local storage

-[] Go back to main project and update gatsby

 ## Features

-[] Show card numbers you need for today before quiz
+[x] Show card numbers you need for today before quiz

 [x] Mark as wrong